codefuse-ai/ModelCache/README.md

 - [ ] More versatile embedding models and similarity evaluation algorithms.
 ## Acknowledgements
 This project has referenced the following open-source projects.
 We would like to express our gratitude to the projects and their developers for their contributions and research.<br />[GPTCache](https://github.com/zilliztech/GPTCache)

+## Contributing
+ModelCache is a captivating and invaluable project, whether you are an experienced developer or a novice just starting out, your contributions to this project are warmly welcomed.
+Your involvement in this project, be it through raising issues, providing suggestions, writing code, or documenting and creating examples, will enhance the project's quality and make a significant contribution to the open-source community.